brainhack-proceedings/docs/source/REVIEWERS.md

 When you have completed your review, please leave a comment in the review issue saying so.
 You can include in your review links to any new issues that you the reviewer believe to be impeding the acceptance of the repository.

-## How to interact with editors and NeuroLibre
+## How to interact with editors and Brainhack Proceedings Admin
 You can tag the editors in any of your issues.
 If you need to communicate privately with an editor, you can use direct messages on the [mattermost brainhack forum](https://mattermost.brainhack.org).
 You can also post your questions in the reviwers channel, if you want the entire Brainhack reviewer community to help.
 Just be mindful that authors of the submission have potentially access to this channel as well.

 ## Conflict of interest